Skip to Content

 Do you find it difficult to focus in a noisy room?
 Do you feel emotionally drained after spending time with people?
 Are you easily overwhelmed by strong sensory input like bright lights or loud noises in your work environment?
 If so, then you might be a highly sensitive person.

 Highly sensitive people often have an innate tendency to avoid stimulation and thrive more in environments that are less stimulating.
 Highly sensitive individuals often want meaningful work and job satisfaction but often struggle with work-life balance.
-Not all HSPs have the same unique strengths so it’s important to keep yours in mind by taking a personality test to help you find the right job and type of work you will thrive in.
+Not all HSPs have the same unique strengths so it’s important to keep yours in mind by taking a personality trait test to help you find the right job and type of work you will thrive in.

 The way you feel about your job is an important part of your day.
 If you’re not happy, no amount of money will make up for it.
 There are jobs and careers out there that might be a better fit for highly sensitive people like yourself who need to work in an environment where they can thrive.